Master Detective Archives: Rain Code: Plot

-Amnesiac detective trainee Yuma Kokohead awakens at a train station, learning that he is to board the Amaterasu Express, a self-driving passenger train en route to Kanai Ward on an assignment.
-Due to Yuma's amnesia, he is suspected as an impostor among the Master Detectives on board, who are members of the World Detective Organization (WDO).
-Zilch Alexander, one of the detectives, encourages Yuma to rest when he starts feeling ill.
-After being knocked out in the bathroom, Yuma reawakens to find a self-proclaimed god of death named Shinigami, who claims she is visible only to him due to an agreement they made in exchange for his memories.
-Yuma finds his fellow detectives dead, and is framed by Amaterasu's Peacekeepers for their murder upon arrival at Kanai Ward.
-Before Yuma is executed by the Peacekeepers, Shinigami pulls him into a Mystery Labyrinth, an alternate dimension formed by the mystery of the case, which the duo traverse to solve the mystery of the real-world murders.
-Within the Labyrinth, Yuma and Shinigami discover the true culprit behind the murder, a hitman impersonating Zilch hired to sabotage the Detectives' journey.
+Detective trainee Yuma Kokohead awakens at a train station, learning that he is to board the Amaterasu Express, a self-driving passenger train en route to Kanai Ward on an assignment.
+Due to his amnesia, Yuma is suspected as an impostor among the Master Detectives on board, who are members of the World Detective Organization (WDO).
+Encouraged to rest by detective Zilch Alexander, Yuma is knocked out in the bathroom, and reawakens to meet Shinigami, a god of death visible only to him due to a pact trading his memories for her aid.
+Yuma discovers the other detectives dead and is framed by Amaterasu Corporation’s Peacekeepers.
+Before being arrested, Shinigami pulls Yuma into a Mystery Labyrinth, an alternate dimension formed by the real-world mysteries, which they traverse to solve.
+There, Yuma and Shinigami discover the true killer to be a hitman impersonating Zilch hired to sabotage the Detectives' journey.
 This fails to prove Yuma's innocence, as solving the case kills the true culprit.
-He is rescued by Yakou Furio, the chief of the WDO's Kanai Ward agency, who acquits Yuma of the murder before informing him Kanai Ward is an isolated city of eternal rain under control of the Amaterasu Corporation.
+Yuma is saved from the Peacekeepers by Yakou Furio, head of the local WDO agency, who acquits him and explains that Kanai Ward is an isolated, perpetually rainy city ruled by Amaterasu Corporation.

-Yakou takes Yuma to the Nocturnal Detective Agency, now stationed in a submarine due to eviction from the previous site, where he meets four other Master Detectives: Halara Nightmare, Desuhiko Thunderbolt, Fubuki Clockford and Vivia Twilight.
-The detectives inform him of the WDO’s goal of solving global-scale mysteries using powers called Forensic Fortes which assist their investigations.
-The WDO's leader, Number One, calls the gathered detectives to solve Kanai Ward’s Ultimate Secret, which will help them solve the Great Global Mystery, but does not provide information on what either of these cases entail.
+Yakou takes Yuma to the Nocturnal Detective Agency, now stationed in a submarine at a riverbank, where he meets four other Master Detectives: Halara Nightmare, Desuhiko Thunderbolt, Fubuki Clockford and Vivia Twilight.
+The detectives inform him of the WDO's goal of solving mysteries using powers called Forensic Fortes which assist their investigations.
+The WDO's leader, Number One, calls the gathered detectives to solve Kanai Ward's Ultimate Secret, which will help them solve the Great Global Mystery, but does not provide information on what either of these cases entail.